Manishsah098/codealpha_task/CodeAlpha_Resturant ManagementSystem/README.md

-# Restaurant Management System (RMS Pro)
+# Restaurant Management System

-RMS Pro is a sophisticated, full-stack digital platform designed to bridge the gap between customer ordering convenience and backend administrative efficiency.
+Manish Resturant is a sophisticated, full-stack digital platform designed to bridge the gap between customer ordering convenience and backend administrative efficiency.
 Built with a premium glassmorphism interface and a robust Django REST backend, it streamlines restaurant operations from the dining table to the kitchen.

 ## 📖 Project Specification